Creating and Running a ThinkPHP 8 Project in ServBay

 config/database.php

-with the following (adapt as needed):php<?php // config/database.php (partial) return [ // ... other configs ... 'connections' => [ // ...
-MySQL settings ... 'pgsql' => [ // Database type 'type' => 'pgsql', // Server address 'hostname' => env('database.hostname', '127.0.0.1'), // Database name 'database' => env('database.database', 'servbay_thinkphp_app'), // It’s best to create a dedicated DB per project // Username 'username' => env('database.username', 'root'), // Password 'password' => env('database.password', 'password'), // ServBay default, for local development only! // Port 'hostport' => env('database.hostport', '5432'), // Default PostgreSQL port // ... other settings ... ], // ... other DB connections ... ], ];
+, ensure you have the following (or appropriately adjusted for your setup):php<?php // config/database.php (partial) return [ // ... other configs ... 'connections' => [ // ...
+MySQL config ... 'pgsql' => [ // Database type 'type' => 'pgsql', // Server address 'hostname' => env('database.hostname', '127.0.0.1'), // Database name 'database' => env('database.database', 'servbay_thinkphp_app'), // Recommended to create a separate DB for your project // Username 'username' => env('database.username', 'root'), // Password 'password' => env('database.password', 'password'), // ServBay default password, for local development only! // Port 'hostport' => env('database.hostport', '5432'), // PostgreSQL default port // ... other settings ... ], // ... other database configs ... ], ];

 1